caleb-allen/VimBindings.jl/README.md

 VimBindings.jl emulates Normal mode, which is accessed by striking the `Escape` key.

-## Features

 ### Insert mode
 Insert mode is similar to the standard REPL experience.
-Insert mode is indicated by replacing the terminal cursor, a block █, with a pipe ❘ cursor.
-If you are using a very old terminal application, it may not support the pipe cursor.
-However, most modern terminals do.
+Insert mode is indicated with a pipe | cursor.

 ### Normal mode
 Navigate to Normal mode by striking `Esc`.
 Normal mode is indicated with a block █ cursor.